 Above all, focusing on user experience will help your blog skyrocket.
 Easy-to-read fonts and sizes, optimal whitespace, appropriate imagery, and slick navigation will leave readers happy and not frustrated when using your site.

 Break up your text with beautiful images

-No one wants to read a giant block of test – how boring, right?
-Skip the encyclopedia-look by breaking up your content with images and callouts.
+No one wants to read a giant block of tests – how boring, right?
+Skip the encyclopedia look by breaking up your content with images and callouts.
 This helps your posts become more readable and also decreases viewers’ bounce rate.
 Try experimenting with infographics, charts, and good old photos.

 2. Find your niche

 Defining your niche with your blog is a way to differentiate yourself from competitors and narrow your blog’s focus.
 By really zoning in on what your expertise is, you’ll be one of the go-to thought leaders in your chosen industry.